ZerothAngel/Excursion/README.md

 *   Worlds (and groups) can have aliases.

+*   A delay may be configured per world (or group).
+When a player leaves that world with the `/visit` command, they will be forced to wait the configured number of seconds before actually being teleported away.

 ## Installation & Configuration ##

 Simply drop Excursion.jar in your Bukkit server's `plugins` directory.
 Start up your server.
 This will create an `Excursion` directory and default `config.yml` within the `plugins` directory.
 See that file for configuration details.